ABOUT KALACHUVADU

 Australia: Dark Matters Susan Hawthorne and Locust Girl by Merlinda Bobis and My Sister Chaos by Lara Fergus.

-Currently in its twenty-seventh year, KP continues to be the undisputed frontrunner of high-quality Tamil publishing.
-For KP, the touchstone of quality will always be defined by the social relevance rather than the commercial success of a book.
-Based in Nagercoil, Tamil Nadu, South India, KP also publishes a little magazine, Kalachuvadu, a monthly review of politics and culture.
+Currently in its twenty-eighth year, KP continues to be the undisputed frontrunner of high-quality Tamil publishing.
+For KP, the touchstone of quality will always be defined by the social relevance rather than commercial success of a book.
+Based in Nagercoil, Tamil Nadu, South India, KP also publishes a monthly magazine, Kalachuvadu.